namtung-git/backend-client/README.md

 -   [settings.yml][example_settings]: an example of a yaml file that with commented out settings

+-   [provisioning_config.yml][example_provisioning]: an example of a yaml file for the provisioning server

 Backend Client's entrypoints also act as a good way to guide your development:

 -   [wm-gw-cli][wm_gw_cli]: code behind the gateway command line